twomice/misc/kimai_cleanup/README.txt

 Command line utitlity to compile Kimai exported CSV data into something more useful for me.

+Call this script as follows:
+$ php /path/to/hours-cleanup.php FILENAME

+FILENAME: a CSV file exported from Kimai.
+This script checks the following locations for this file, in this order, and uses the first matching file it
+finds:
+1. [no preceding path] -- as if the file were an absolute file path
+2. the current working directory
+3. /tmp

 This script is written based on my working style with Kimai:
 * Kimai "tasks" describe the type of work I'm doing, so I have only a few tasks, such as: